alya71/triage-v2/README.md

 ## TL;DR: My Updates

 Updated triage bench to support newly released GPT-5 models, as well as a variety of open source models through Groq (Qwen, Llama, Kimi, etc.).
 To use, go to [https://groq.com/](https://groq.com/) and create a free account to get an API key.
 The app can be found in triage-bench/ui.py.
-To use, run
+To use, follow the instructions below  under installation (export KEY instructions optional) and run
 ```bash
 cd triage-bench
 python3 ui.py